Lucas-Marcel/libxmp-miniaudio-cli/README.md

 # libxmp-miniaudio-cli
 A simple cli to play mod tracker files with libxmp that uses miniaudio as playback.

-It uses xmp lite for game development.
+It uses xmp lite which is aimed to game development.